pmazumder3927/udtube/README.md

 Batch size is specified using `data: batch_size: ...` and defaults to 32.

 There are a number of ways to specify how long a model should train for.
-For example, the following YAML snippet;
+For example, the following YAML snippet:

     trainer:
       max_epochs: 100